Codecademy/docs/content/general/concepts/semantic-html/semantic-html.md

 ## Semantic Tags

-Semantic tags are those that are designated for a specific purpose such as `<header>` or `<figure>`, which is communicated by the tag name.
-In addition to providing better clarity to the organization and content of a page semantic tags enable additional features for accessibility.
-For example, the use of the `<button>` tag for controlling any embedded media also allows for navigation, and use of the button via keyboard.
+Semantic tags, such as `<header>` or `<figure>`, are designated for a specific purpose, which is communicated by the tag name.
+In addition to providing better clarity to the organization and content of a page, semantic tags enable additional features for accessibility.
+For example, using the `<button>` tag for controlling any embedded media also allows for navigation, and use of the button via keyboard.